Large area-constrained Willmore surfaces in asymptotically Schwarzschild 3-manifolds: Proof of Theorem and Theorem

 Using Corollary \ref{Willmore eigenvalues}, Lemma \ref{u, lambda expansions}, (\ref{legendre polynomials are spherical harmonics}), and Lemma \ref{Legendre identities} in the case where $|\xi|<1-\delta$, we compute

 Similarly, if $|\xi|>1+\delta$, we obtain

 We have used Lemma \ref{log identities} in the last equation.
-The assertions follow from this and Lemma \ref{Willmore energy sphere}. \end{proof} In order to proceed, we note the following technical result. \begin{lem} There are $c>0$ and $\lambda_0>1$ which only depend on $(M,g)$ and $\delta\in(0,1/2)$ such that
+The assertions follow from this and Lemma \ref{Willmore energy sphere}. \end{proof} In order to proceed, we note the following technical result. \begin{lem} There are $c>0$ and $\lambda_0>1$ which only depend on $g$ and $\delta\in(0,1/2)$ such that

-for every $\lambda> \lambda_0$. \end{lem} \begin{proof} This estimate follows from a straightforward computation using the regularity properties of the implicit function theorem, the fact that $(M,g)$ is $C^4$-asymptotic to Schwarzschild, and the variational formulae for the Willmore energy in the same way as in the proof of Proposition 6 in \cite{brendle2014large}. \end{proof} We now investigate the qualitative behavior of $G_\lambda$ for large values of $\lambda$.
+for every $\lambda> \lambda_0$. \end{lem} \begin{proof} This estimate follows from a straightforward computation using the regularity properties of the implicit function theorem, \eqref{s2 asymptotic to Schwarzschild}, and the variational formulae for the Willmore energy in the same way as in the proof of Proposition 6 in \cite{brendle2014large}. \end{proof} We now investigate the qualitative behavior of $G_\lambda$ for large values of $\lambda$.
 In this analysis, the assumptions